Recipe for easy peasy chicken biryani with basmati rice

 Drain rice, and add it on top of the chicken sauce in the pot, covering it completely.

 When serving, plate the Chicken Biryani in the plate, platter or individual bowls by using a large spoon and going out all the way to the chicken or bottom of the pot.
-Before serving, add chopped cilantro, and about 1 tablespoon of fried onion for extra flavor and crunch.
+Before serving, add chopped cilantro, and about 1 tablespoon of fried onion for extra flavour and crunch.
 You can include some nuts instead.
 Read notes!

 I think mushrooms could really compliment this dish very well.

-If you do not like cilantro, you can use flat leaf parsley.
+If you do not like cilantro, you can use flat-leaf parsley.
 Also, you may use toasted, sliced almonds or any nuts that you prefer.
 It is for extra crunch.

 You can use coconut oil.